Skip to content

 target: /opt/myapp/bin/myapp

-executes: # Remote commands (optional)
+commands: # Remote commands (optional)

 - run: systemctl restart myapp